droptune/eximq-tui/README.md

 # eximq-tui
 Exim queue TUI manager

-This is a ncurses-based text UI frontend for exim queue management.
-Just copy `eximq-tui` somewhere in your PATH and launch it.
+This is a ncurses-based text UI frontend for Exim MTA queue management.
+Just copy [eximq-tui](https://raw.githubusercontent.com/droptune/eximq-tui/master/eximq-tui) somewhere in your PATH and launch it.

+If your exim puts log files in non-default folder you may need to put main log location in `EXIM_LOG` variable.
+It is used for *'grep exim log file for message ID'* function.

 ![screenshot](https://user-images.githubusercontent.com/2103126/57552125-8ddcc580-7373-11e9-9154-477bc6680751.png)